Financial help and resources for cancer patients

 Cancer has touched the lives of almost everyone in the world, whether directly or indirectly.
-Unfortunately, the number of people continues to grow—the Canadian Cancer Society estimated that an average of 655 people in Canada would be diagnosed with cancer in 2023 and 238 people would die from the disease each day.
+Unfortunately, the number of people continues to grow—the Canadian Cancer Society estimated that approximately 247,100 people in Canada are expected to be diagnosed with cancer in 2024.

 The true cost of cancer